 There’s a reason Fitbit was one of the first breakthrough activity tracker makers and is still going strong today - it works.
 And in the case of the Fitbit Flex 2 it works well with lots of features for a low price.

 The Flex 2 will do all the usual step, distance and calorie burn tracking using its motion sensor smarts, but it goes further.
 You can also track sleep and even do exercises that the band will automatically detect and track.
 Everything syncs wirelessly to the smartphone app and offers clear feedback to help you make health progress.

 The Flex 2 is also swim-proof, comes in different styles and uses LED lights and vibrations to notify you about calls and texts from a connected smartphone.
 All that and it should last five days before needing a charge.

 A lot of smarts considering the cost

 Compatibility: iOS and Android | Display: Black and white | Thickness: 9.8mm | Battery: 5 days | Charging method: Proprietary wired | IP rating: Water resistant | Connectivity: Bluetooth

-There may already be the Garmin Vivosmart 4 on sale, but that just makes the Vivosmart 3 suitable for our best cheap fitness tracker list as the price has dropped down.
+The Garmin Vivosmart 4 may have since been launched, but that just makes the Vivosmart 3 suitable for our best cheap fitness tracker list as the price has dropped down - and continues to.